Trauma Cynthia Maritato Trauma Cynthia Maritato

 Foundations for Trauma Healing

 Trauma healing works from the bottom up rather than the top down.
-While insight and understanding matter, the body needs to feel supported and regulated before deeper emotional work can be helpful.
+While insight and understanding matter, the body needs to feel regulated before deeper emotional work can be effective.

 Before the nervous system can process or integrate past experiences, the body needs signals of safety.
 Without this foundation, reflection can feel overwhelming or destabilizing rather than healing.

-Practices that support breathing, movement, rhythm, temperature, and grounding help calm the body’s stress responses.
-These forms of regulation create the conditions in which reflection and meaning-making can occur.
+Practices involving breathing, movement, rhythm, temperature, and grounding help calm stress responses in the body.
+These forms of regulation create the conditions in which reflection and meaning can occur.

-Safe, attuned relationships are among the most powerful regulators of the body’s threat-response patterns.
-Whether through therapy, close relationships, or community, healing often happens in connection rather than isolation.
+Safe, attuned relationships are among the most powerful regulators of the nervous system.
+Whether through therapy, close relationships, or community, healing often unfolds in connection with others rather than isolation.

 Therapy & Trauma-Informed Support

-Many people find healing support through approaches that recognize how trauma affects both the mind and the body.
-Trauma-informed care emphasizes safety, pacing, and respect for individual experience rather than pushing for rapid insight or emotional disclosure.
+Many people find healing through therapeutic approaches that recognize how trauma affects both the mind and the body.
+Trauma-informed care emphasizes safety and respect for the individual’s experience.

-For some individuals, medication can play a stabilizing role, particularly when sleep, anxiety, or mood symptoms are interfering with daily functioning.
-Medication does not resolve trauma on its own, but it can create enough steadiness for deeper healing work to take place.
+For some trauma survivors, medication may be necessary, particularly when sleep, anxiety, or mood symptoms are interfering with daily functioning.
+Medication does not resolve trauma on its own, but it can help “calm the storm” so that deeper healing work can take place.

-Support does not look the same for everyone.
-What matters most is finding approaches and providers that feel respectful, collaborative, and attuned to your needs.
+Healing from trauma does not look the same for everyone.
+What matters most is finding approaches and providers that are trauma-informed, listen to you and attuned to your needs.
 Healing is not about doing more or pushing harder.
 It is about creating the conditions in which the body can begin to settle and respond differently over time.

 Healing Does Not Mean Erasing What Happened

-Healing from trauma does not mean forgetting, minimizing, or rewriting the past.
-What happened matters, and its impact deserves acknowledgment.
+Healing from trauma does not mean forgetting or rewriting the past.
 Healing is not about forcing closure or reaching a point where the experience no longer exists in memory.

 The memories may remain, but they no longer dominate the present moment.
 Life begins to feel more available again.
-There is greater capacity for rest, connection, and choice, even alongside what has been carried.
+There is a greater capacity to enjoy your life and live in the present moment, rather than being transported into the past when encountering triggers in your day-to-day life.

 💛 Final Thoughts